MicrosoftDocs/azure-docs/articles/purview/concept-best-practices-collections.md

 - Review [Azure Purview account best practices documentation](/deployment-best-practices.md#determine-the-number-of-purview-instances) and define the adequate number of Purview accounts required in your organization before planning collection structure.

-- Consider designing your collection architecture based on security requirements, data management and governance structure in your organization.
+- It is recommended designing your collection architecture based on security requirements, data management and governance structure in your organization.
 Review the recommended [collections architypes](#collections-architypes) in this guide.

 - For future scalability, it is recommended creating a top-level collection for your organization below the root collection and assign relevant roles at the top-level collection instead of root collection.